shubhamchandak94/ProtographLDPC/background-ldpc.md

 # LDPC Codes
 ## Background
 LDPC codes--(L)ow (D)ensity (P)arity (C)heck Codes--are codes which are defined by particularly sparse parity check matrices.
-The quality of being sparse is defined by an absurdly small ratio of 1s to 0s, as well as a large distribution uniformity of  1s within the parity check matrix.
+The quality of being sparse is defined by an extremely small ratio of 1s to 0s, as well as a large distribution uniformity of  1s within the parity check matrix.
 Unlike other types of linear codes, LDPC codes are not restricted in their hamming distance by larger code rates (code rate being the ratio of message length to encoded codeword length).

 ## Representation
 All linear codes can be represented in a variety of ways.
-Thought operations are performed on the matrix level, linear codes can also be represented by gaphs, among the most prevalant of which is the Tanner (Bi-partite) graph.
+Though operations are performed on the matrix level, linear codes can also be represented by gaphs, among the most prevalant of which is the Tanner (Bi-partite) graph representation.

-This graph represents codes as follows: given a layer of nodes representing the parity check equations and a layer of nodes representing the indices in the codeword, connections are made between parity-check node and codeword-index node if the parity-check equation includes the code-word index in its summation.
+This graph represents codes as follows: given a layer of nodes representing the parity check equations and a layer of nodes representing the indices in the codeword, connections are made between parity-check node and codeword-index node if the parity-check equation of the parity-check node includes the code-word index in its summation.

 For example, consider the following code in both its matrix form and bipartite graph form:
 ![example code](./figures/example_code.png)